President of the European Commission

-In July 2019, the European Council nominated Ursula von der Leyen to succeed Jean-Claude Juncker, and she was elected the 13th President of the European Commission by the European Parliament on 16 July.
-Von der Leyen assumed office on 1 December 2019, following the approval of her nominated College of Commissioners by the European Parliament.
+In July 2019, the European Council nominated Ursula von der Leyen to succeed Jean-Claude Juncker, and she was elected the 13th president of the European Commission by the European Parliament on 16 July.
+Von der Leyen assumed office on 1 December 2019, following the approval of her nominated College of Commissioners by the European Parliament, and was re-elected on 18 July 2024.

 History

 Establishment

 The present Commission was established by the Treaty of Rome in 1957; it also replaced the High Authority and the Commission of Euratom in 1967.
-The Commission's first president was Walter Hallstein (see Hallstein Commission) who started consolidating European law and began to impact on national legislation.
-National governments at first took little heed of his administration, with the president having to stamp the Commission's authority early on.
-With the aid of the European Court of Justice, the Commission began to be taken more seriously.
+The commission's first president was Walter Hallstein (see Hallstein Commission) who started consolidating European law and began to impact on national legislation.
+National governments at first took little heed of his administration, with the president having to stamp the commission's authority early on.
+With the aid of the European Court of Justice, the commission began to be taken more seriously.

-In 1965, Hallstein put forward his proposals for the Common Agricultural Policy, which would give the Community its own financial resources while giving more power to the Commission and Parliament and removing the veto power over Agriculture in the Council.
+In 1965, Hallstein put forward his proposals for the Common Agricultural Policy, which would give the Community its own financial resources while giving more power to the Commission and Parliament and removing the veto power over Agriculture in the council.
 These proposals led to an immediate backlash from France.
 Hallstein knew the proposals would be contentious, and took personal charge of drafting them, over-riding the Agriculture Commissioner.
-However he did gain the support of Parliament through his proposals to increase its powers, and he also presented his policy to Parliament a week before he submitted them to the Council.
+However he did gain the support of Parliament through his proposals to increase its powers, and he also presented his policy to Parliament a week before he submitted them to the council.
 He aimed to demonstrate how he thought the Community ought to be run, in the hopes of generating a wave of pro-Europeanism big enough to get past the objections of member states.
 However, in this it proved that, despite its past successes, Hallstein was overconfident in his risky proposals.

-In reaction to Hallstein's proposals and actions, then-French president Charles de Gaulle, who was sceptical of the rising supranational power of the Commission, accused Hallstein of acting as if he were a head of state.
-France eventually withdrew its representative from the Council, triggering the notorious "empty chair crisis".
+In reaction to Hallstein's proposals and actions, then-French president Charles de Gaulle, who was sceptical of the rising supranational power of the commission, accused Hallstein of acting as if he were a head of state.
+France eventually withdrew its representative from the council, triggering the notorious "empty chair crisis".
 Although this was resolved under the "Luxembourg compromise", Hallstein became the scapegoat for the crisis.
 The Council refused to renew his term, despite his being the most 'dynamic' leader until Jacques Delors.